Stress-linked pairs of vertices and the generic stress matroid: Preliminaries

-Similarly, a pair of vertices $\{u,v\}$ is \emph{globally linked in $G$ in $\RR^d$} if whenever $(G,p)$ is a generic realization in $\RR^d$ and $(G,q)$ is another realization in $\RR^d$ equivalent to $(G,p)$, we have $m_{uv}(p) = m_{uv}(q)$.
-Being globally linked in $G$ in $\CC^d$ clearly implies being globally linked in $G$ in $\RR^d$, and it is unclear whether the two notions are in fact equivalent.
-We note that (in contrast with the complex case) it can happen that the condition in the definition of being globally linked in $\RR^d$ only holds for some, but not all generic realizations of $G$ in $\RR^d$.
-If this is the case, then $\{u,v\}$ is said to be \emph{weakly globally linked in $G$ in $\RR^d$}; see \cite{jordan.villanyi_2023} for recent results regarding this notion.
+Being globally linked in $G$ in $\CC^d$ clearly implies being globally linked in $G$ in $\RR^d$, and it is unclear whether the two notions are, in fact, equivalent.
+We note that (in contrast with the complex case) it can happen that the condition defining global linkedness in $\RR^d$ holds for some, but not all generic frameworks of $(G,p)$ of $G$ in $\RR^d$.
+If it holds for some, then $\{u,v\}$ is said to be \emph{weakly globally linked in $G$ in $\RR^d$}; see~\cite{jordan.villanyi_2023} for recent results regarding this notion.

-Interestingly, the three notions of ``being globally linked'' are known to be equivalent when we require them to hold for all pairs of vertices.
+Interestingly, all these notions of global linkedness are known to be equivalent when we require them to hold for all pairs of vertices.